 Bucketing in MXNet¶

-Bucketing, borrowed from TensorFlow’s sequence training code, bucketing offers an effective solution to make minibatches out of varying-length sequences.
-Instead of unrolling the network to the maximum possible sequence, we unroll multiple instances of different lengths (e.g., length 5, 10, 20, 30).
-During training, we use the most appropriate unrolled model for each mini-batch of data with different sequence length.
-For RNNs, although those models have different architecture, the parameters are shared in time.
-So although models in different buckets are selected to train in different mini-batches, essentially the same set of parameters are being optimized.
+Borrowed from TensorFlow’s sequence training code, bucketing offers an effective solution to make minibatches out of varying-length sequences.
+Instead of unrolling the network to the maximum possible sequence length, we unroll multiple instances of different lengths (e.g., length 5, 10, 20, 30).
+During training, we use the most appropriate unrolled model for each mini-batch of data.
+Although the models with different numbers of unrollings have different feedforward architectures, their parameters are shared in time.
 MXNet reuses the internal memory buffers among all executors.

-For simple RNNs, you can use a for loop to explicitly go over the input sequences and perform a back-propagate through time by maintaining the connection of the states and gradients through time.
-This has the potential to slow processing, however.
+For simple RNNs, you can use a for loop to explicitly go over the input sequences and perform a backpropagation-through-time by maintaining the connection of the states and gradients through time.
+However, this implementation approach results in slow processing.
 This approach works with variable length sequences.
 For more complicated models (e.g., translation that uses a sequence-to-sequence model), explicitly unrolling is the easiest way.
 In this example, we introduce the MXNet APIs that allows us to implement bucketing.